mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

   <img width="932" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/55e1c0d8-08e5-44fc-80e9-7b4f85fed3d4">

- - If you dont see value of 4 in your data , we could stream more data from the console app or use a available payment_type or other value for alerting
+ - If you don’t see value of 4 in your data, we could stream more data from the console app or use a available payment_type or other value for alerting

- - In this detect mode , we are tracking at every event the has payment_type as dispute.
+ - In this detect mode, we are tracking at every event the has payment_type as dispute.
 Lets change the every time option to Number of times and establish the window of time , for example detect when Payment_type of 4 (dispute) happens 5 times over 1 minute

    <img width="929" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/6f8c4e77-d3db-4fe4-9668-e2f4bae34653">